2023 Open Enrollment Checklist

 Under the Affordable Care Act’s (ACA) employer shared responsibility rules, applicable large employers (ALEs) are required to offer affordable, minimum value health coverage to their full-time employees (and dependent children) or risk paying a penalty.
 The employer shared responsibility requirements are also known as the “employer mandate” or “pay or play” rules.

-Once the affordability percentage is released, if you are an ALE, confirm that at least one of the health plans offered to full-time employees (and their dependent children) satisfies the ACA’s affordability standard.
+If you are an ALE, confirm that at least one of the health plans offered to full-time employees (and their dependent children) in 2023 satisfies the ACA’s affordability standard.

 Preventive Care Benefits

 The ACA requires non-grandfathered health plans to cover certain preventive health services without imposing cost-sharing requirements (that is, deductibles, copayments or coinsurance) for the services.
 Health plans are required to adjust their first-dollar coverage of preventive care services based on the latest preventive care recommendations.
 If you have a non-grandfathered plan, you should confirm that your plan covers the latest recommended preventive care services without imposing any cost sharing.